dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 - Contour

   - A smooth curve in the plane (or many concatenated together).
 Recall from vector calculus that curves admit parameterizations, so we can write a curve as $\gamma(t): \R \to \C$.
+A *closed* contour is any contour which

 - Complex Integral